 In the past, The Dutch organization for applied scientific research (TNO) has calculated the hindrance to nearby traffic caused by individual solar parks.
 In this report a wider perspective is adopted.
 To keep up with the increasing number of permit requests a generic guideline or assessment method has been developed in the current project.
 This guideline or assessment method should end the necessity to start an entire research project for each individual (proposed) solar park.

-With regard to the electromagnetic hindrance, it is noted that CE label on (PV) installations does not warrant the absence of interference on nautical communication.
+With regard to the electromagnetic hindrance, it is noted that the “Conformité Européenne” (CE) label on photovoltaics (PV) installations does not warrant the absence of interference on nautical communication.
 Without additional measures, the impact of high-frequent emissions can be significant.
 To warrant the quality of communication in those cases mitigating measures to the infrastructure would be needed (additional locations with relay stations, directional antennas, etc…) with substantial financial consequences.

 Although the Radio communications Agency Netherlands (AT) observes that -in particular- professional PV installations mostly do conform to the emission standards, this does not warrant that (future) PV systems won’t cause interference or disturbances.
 The risk of network degradation is most prominent for C2000 followed by AIS/Radiotelephone Service and GNSS systems.
 A maximum increase in system noise by 3dB should be tolerated.